 You may find it useful to contact local or national support groups, such as the Trigeminal Neuralgia Association UK, for more information and advice about living with the condition, and to get in touch with other people who have the condition to talk to them about their experiences.

-There are a number of research projects running both in the UK and abroad to determine the cause of this condition and to find new treatments, including new medications, so there is always hope on the horizon.
+A number of research projects are running both in the UK and abroad to determine the cause of trigeminal neuralgia and find new treatments, including new medications, so there's always hope on the horizon.

 Page last reviewed: 22/08/2016